mikelgg93/FIG_EstimationSF/README.md

 # FIG_EstimationSF

-As seen in the paper: XXX
+As seen in the paper entitled 2D peripheral image quality metrics with different types of multifocal contact lenses.

 Use as FIG_EstimationSF() to obtain the same image as the one printed in the article.